willkg/treevert/docs/api.rst

    >>> tree_set({}, 'a.b.c', value=5)
    {'a': {'b': {'c': 5}}}

-   This will not create new list indexes:
+   While ``tree_set`` does create new dicts and lists if they're missing, it will not create new list indexes.
+Instead, it'll raise an ``IndexError``.
+For
+   example:

    >>> tree_set({}, 'a.1', value=5)
    IndexError('list index out of range')